poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     Those are the commands implemented in the DBMS you are actually using.
     Since there are small variations from one implementation to the other, it is better to take one of this link as a reference in the future.

-    As a starting point, looking at the syntax for `CREATE TABLE`{.sqlmysql} commands is probably a good start, cf. <https://mariadb.com/kb/en/create-table/> or <https://dev.mysql.com/doc/refman/8.0/en/create-table.html>.
+    As a starting point, looking at the syntax for `CREATE TABLE` commands is probably a good start, cf. <https://mariadb.com/kb/en/create-table/> or <https://dev.mysql.com/doc/refman/8.0/en/create-table.html>.

 ---